xSerpentineX/BubbleBoiBot/README.md

 # How to use the bot.

 You can find out how to use the bot by visiting the wiki page.
-To visit the wiki page, [click here](https://bubbleboibot.github.io/wiki.html).
+To visit the wiki page, [click here](https://bubbleboibot.github.io/wiki.html) (you should probably open this in a new tab).

 # Common Errors